 Bottom Line

 Buy the TagVault Pet if your dog is 10 lb or heavier and wears a standard flat nylon or leather collar no thicker than 5mm.
-For that dog it's the most secure AirTag mount we've tested.
-It sits flush, survives swimming within sensible depth and time limits, and locks the tag where the dog can't chew it off.
+For that dog it's one of the most secure AirTag mounts available.
+It sits flush, is built for wet use within sensible depth and time limits, and locks the tag where the dog can't chew it off.
 The $15 single suits one dog; the $45 4-pack makes sense for multi-dog homes or a spare.

 Skip it for a toy breed under 10 lb, for a thick padded or tactical collar, or if you need to move one AirTag between several collars.
 And remember the mount can't fix AirTag's range limit.
 If your dog roams rural land, a cellular GPS tracker matters more than any holder.